 Evaluate the profitability of each segment and consider which one will bring the most value to your objectives.
 Also, think about the size and potential growth of each segment.

-For example, in Butcher’s talk on “How to win friends and influence… influencers”, she explains that bloggers swap brand details.
+Keep in mind that bloggers swap brand details.
 Therefore, if you were to target one small sample of this community, it’s likely you’ll experience a wave of referrals off the back of your successful outreach.

 The referrals are clearly extremely valuable as they will save you time sending out your next batch of outreach.
 You may want to prioritise targeting this segment as it could bring you more ROI.